Backorder vs. Out of Stock: Which Inventory Management Strategy Fits Your Business?

 2. Focus on Customer Service

 When it comes to your inventory, your customers’ needs and wants should guide how you manage it.
 Keeping your focus on them ensures you’re delivering a quality product promptly and maintaining a good relationship with them throughout the entire process.
-Keep them informed about backorder and pre-order statuses, expected restock timelines, and other relevant elements.
+Keep them informed about backorder and pre-order statuses, expected restocking timelines, and other relevant elements.

 3. Use Digital Tools to Help Manage Inventory